Lyquix/tpl_lyquix/README.md

   * Responsive and fluid: in the documentation you can find more information about our approach to responsive and fluid design
   * Sets mobile icons

+###Grid Layout and Responsive Framework###

+The template implements a grid layout and responsive framework.
+Think Bootstrap grid, but with a different overall approach.
+Our grid layout is based on the following principles:

+  * On a macro level the design is broken down into columns and rows
+  * We define 5 screen sizes.
+The smallest screen (smartphone on portrait orientation) has one colum.
+The other screen sizes are multiples of the smallest screen and they have between 2 and 5 columns
+  * Columns are further divided into blocks.
+The template can be configured to have 4, 5 or 6 blocks on the smallest screen size, to fit your design needs
+  * Blocks are divided into content, padding, border and margin.
+You can configure the template to specify the sizes of those components to fit your design needs
+  * Automatic downsizing: large blocks in a small screen (or inside smaller blocks) are automatically downsized
+  * Utility classes for layout-only blocks

 ###CSS and LESS###

   * Hundreds of common classes for efficiently styling your site with cross-browser compatibility